ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ##### DISK_VIEW_SCN

 This is the lowest of the View SCN values for cursors that are currently open for disk tables for the present transaction.
-The range of values is the same as for MEMORY_VIEW_SCN
+The range of values is the same as for MEMORY_VIEW_SCN.

 ##### MIN_DISK_LOB_VIEW_SCN